AhmedMoamen62/ROS_Task/README.md

 ```

 ## Docker
-Here we're providing a docker image to encapsulate all dependencies and the bag so you can run the bag and merge both lidars data\
+Here we're providing a docker image to encapsulate all dependencies and the bag so you can run the bag and merge both lidars data <br/>

 `Note:` docker image can't run lidars view right now but you can listen to any topic outside the docker image by running the docker image with `--net=host`